FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 Default Value: A Minecraft Server

 The message of the day (MOTD) is displayed in the server list and provides a brief description or welcome message for players.

+> Refer to the [MOTD](https://kb.falixnodes.net/minecraft/java/server/motd) article for instructions on how to create one!

 ---